Holt Renfrew: 1950–1999

-21st century
+21st century history

 The company entered the new millennium with the relaunch of its retail magazine under the name "Holts."
 The seasonal publication became separate women's and men's editions in 2006.
 Holt Renfrew also began sponsoring a series of large scale promotional events.
 In 2002, it hosted 'Viva Italia,' a celebration of Italian fashion and the performing arts.
 A year later, the retailer marked 'Flick,' a Sixites theme gala that coincided with the Toronto International Film Festival.
 In 2004, Holt Renfrew and Vanity Fair presented 'Vinyl,' a "hot pink, style-in-the-groove" celebration of music and fashion.

 With the departure of Andrew Jennings, Caryn Lerner took over as president in 2004.
 Lerner, the first woman to lead Holt Renfrew, had previously held senior management positions at QVC, Jones New York, Barneys New York and Bloomingdale's and Escada.

 In 2005, Holt Renfrew underwent an extensive rebranding.
 Led by Alannah Weston, creative director at Selfridges and daughter of Holt Renfew chairman W. Galen Weston, a new logo, reflecting the company's historic past, and magenta colour was adopted across the chain.
 Other changes included the return of children's wear and more retail space devoted to footwear.